Sales Summary & Analytics Guide

 Layout Overview

-The Summary page has a two-column layout:
+Below the stats cards, the Summary page has a two-column layout (on desktop):

-Left Side: Sales Results Table
+Left Side: Execution Results Table

 - Shows detailed sales data in tabular format

-- Export CSV button at the top
+- Includes token badge and Export button at the top

 - Total row at the bottom

-Right Side: Average Rate Chart
+Right Side: Rate Analysis Chart

 Both Sides Update Together: